-In this episode of The Archive Project, Omar El Akkad, Benjamin Percy, and Lidia Yuknavitch discuss their newest works at Wordstock: Portland’s Book Festival.
+In this episode of The Archive Project, Omar El Akkad, Benjamin Percy, and Lidia Yuknavitch discuss their newest works in a conversation titled “Resistance and Rebellion: Dystopian Fiction” at the 2017 Portland Book Festival.
 El Akkad’s début novel American War imagines an American landscape devastated by its second Civil War and tells the story of the young woman who carries the war-torn country’s fate.
 Benjamin Percy’s Dark Net is set in contemporary Portland, where a group of misfits must work together to stop Internet demons from spreading virally into the real world.
 Set in the year 2049, Lidia Yuknavitch’s Book of Joan follows the eponymous child-rebel Joan of Arc as she fights for humankind on an Earth ravaged by climate change.
+They discuss the inspiration for and execution of their boundary-pushing new works.
 Drawing on some of today’s most pressing issues, these authors create poignant images of a not-so-distant future.

 Omar El Akkad was born in Cairo, Egypt and grew up in Doha, Qatar until he moved to Canada with his family.
 He is an award-winning journalist and author who has traveled around the world to cover many of the most important news stories of the last decade.
 His reporting includes dispatches from the NATO-led war in Afghanistan, the military trials at Guantanamo Bay, the Arab Spring revolution in Egypt and the Black Lives Matter movement in Ferguson, Missouri.
 He is a recipient of Canada’s National Newspaper Award for investigative reporting and the Goff Penny Memorial Prize for Young Canadian Journalists, as well as three National Magazine Award honorable mentions.
 He lives in Portland, Oregon.